 But how exactly can it be used to help around your time of the month?
 “Start taking CBD oil a week before your period is due to begin," suggests Kemmy Gichaba, an osteopath and founder of wellness brand Holistic Impact.
 "Then, on the day it starts, mix a couple of drops with a generous teaspoon of coconut oil or shea butter and begin to massage in circular motions on the abdomen working your way in a ‘V’ shape downwards."

 In addition to PMS, there is also preliminary evidence that CBD could help specifically help endometriosis.
-The condition—which in addition to pelvic pain causes long periods, abdominal cramps and discomfort during sex—affects 11% of women in the US and 10% in the UK.
-A study looking at how sufferers best managed their symptoms found that those who used cannabis reported the “highest self-rated effectiveness”, and last year research suggested that as well as helping to regulate symptoms, it also appeared to limit the development of endometrial cysts.
-So, watch this space.
+The condition—which in addition to pelvic pain causes long periods, abdominal cramps, and discomfort during sex—affects 11% of women in the US and 10% in the UK.
+A study looking at how sufferers best managed their symptoms found that those who used cannabis reported the “highest self-rated effectiveness”, and last year, research suggested that as well as helping to regulate symptoms, it also appeared to limit the development of endometrial cysts.